 Top sheet is an additional cost

-If you’ve been searching for crisp, lightweight sheets that are also soft and inviting, try Parachute’s Percale Sheet Set.
+If you’ve been searching for crisp, lightweight Egyptian cotton sheets that are also soft and inviting, try Parachute’s Percale Sheet Set.
 We love how these cotton sheets get softer with wear and washing, thanks to their long-staple fibers.
 If you’re a fan of crispness, the percale weave will also impress.
-Our tester noted that the sheet set is soft at first touch, and the fabric is more inviting and cozy than your typical set of “crunchy” cotton sheets.
-Plus, with OEKO-TEX Standard 100 certification and climate neutral shipping, these are truly “green” sheets.
+We found this sheet set soft at first touch, and the fabric more inviting and cozy than your typical set of crisp cotton sheets.
+Plus, with OEKO-TEX Standard 100 certification and climate-neutral shipping, these are created with the environment in mind.

 With a higher price tag, these sheets are definitely a bit of a splurge.
 And you’ll want to note that if you want a fitted and flat sheet, the flat sheet comes as an additional cost.
-However, as our tester summed these sheets up, “The price is high, but they're a very soft cotton option that feels well-made, fits the bed well and is breathable.”
+However, based on our testing, we think the high price is justified based on the softness, construction, and breathability.

-Price at time of publish: $229 for a Queen set
+Price at time of publish: $149 for queen set (without top sheet)

 Material: Egyptian cotton | Weave: Percale | Color Options: 8 colors